When it comes to estate planning, we are devoted to the preservation of family assets and to the dignity, well-being and wishes of our clients.

 Power of Attorney

-A Power of Attorney (POA) is a document that gives another person authority to act on your behalf with regard to financial and personal business matters.
+A Power of Attorney (POA) is a document that gives another person authority to act on your behalf with regard to financial, medical, and personal business matters.
 Powers of Attorney can include General, Limited, Durable and Springing.
 Benefits include:

 Advance Healthcare Directive

-An Advance Healthcare Directive (i.e. Advance Medical Directive) enables you to do two things: First, it allows you to choose someone who will have authority to make healthcare decisions for you in case you are incapacitated.
+An Advance Healthcare Directive (i.e. Living Will) enables you to do two things: First, it allows you to choose someone who will have authority to make healthcare decisions for you in case you are incapacitated.
 Second, it allows you to explain how you want certain medical care or procedures to be handled.